Overview

 Ride to Estancia Tercera Barranca

-After breakfast we’ll mount our horses and set off through Torres del Paine National Park.
+After breakfast, a transfer will take us to our ride starting point.
+We’ll mount our horses and set off through Torres del Paine National Park.

 Today’s ride is a long and slow ride past small lakes and postcard views of the Paine Massif.